djradon/public-notes/t.km.zettelkasten.md

 ### [[t.km.digital-gardening]]

-- the slip-box is a lot like a digital garden
+- the slip-box is a lot like a digital garden, but not necessarily [[ar.swyx.learn-in-public]]
 - maybe digital gardening doesn't specify the rest of the note-taking methodology.
+- digital garden is more high-level / contentful than, at least, my notes

 ## @niklas-luhman speaks through others